acts-project/acts/docs/tracking.md

 :::{figure} /figures/tracking/layer_barrel.svg
 :width: 300px
 :align: center
 Sketch of the way sensitive elements are grouped into layers.
 Shown is an $xy$-view of a number of sensors, arranged as in e.g. the ATLAS silicon detector barrels.
 The grouping is based on their mounting radius.
 The layers are indicated in different colors.
 :::

-As a compromise between modelling accuracy and performance, ACTS uses a simplified geometry model .
+As a compromise between modelling accuracy and performance, ACTS uses a simplified geometry model.
 It focusses on the sensitive elements, which are strictly needed, while passive elements are discarded from the explicit description and approximated.
 {numref}`geometry_detail` (b) shows such a simplified geometry.
 Here, the sensitive elements are still shown in green, and other elements are greyed out, indicating that they are discarded.
 The sensitive elements are then grouped into layers, as sketched in {numref}`layer_barrel`.
-How exactly the grouping occurs depends on the concrete experiment geometrym.
+How exactly the grouping occurs depends on the concrete experiment geometry.
 In some cases, the layers have the shape of cylinder surfaces with increasing radii.
 This example is shown in the figure in the transverse plane at radii $r_{1,2,3}$.
 In the endcaps, where modules are arranged on disks, these are used as the layer shape.
 An